S IMMO AG: dividend to be raised by 50%

 Balance sheet net asset value (NAV) increased in the year under review, and at 31 December 2012 stood at EUR 7.17 per share, compared with EUR 6.96 a year earlier.
 EPRA NAV also improved to EUR 9.18 (31 December 2011: EUR 8.70) per share.

 Capital markets: proposed dividend increase to EUR 0.15 per share

 S IMMO’s share price performance for 2012 (including dividend payment) was 9.1% – a good sign, but Management still sees considerable potential for improvement.
 The share repurchase programme continued, as did the repurchase of S IMMO INVEST participating certificates, in order to simplify the capital structure in the medium term.

 In the Management Board’s opinion the marked improvement in S IMMO’s results justifies a significant increase in dividend: In the Annual General Meeting on 12 June 2013 a 50% increase in the dividend to EUR 0.15 per share will be proposed.
 The distribution will take the form of a tax-free capital repayment.

 As in 2012, S IMMO Group will in 2013 again focus on improving its key earnings indicators.
 It will again take advantage of the favourable climate in the German real estate market to sell properties at a profit.
 The Company will also exploit favourable purchase opportunities, particularly in Berlin.
 Further letting successes and higher rental income from refurbished properties in Germany will also continue to be the focus of activities.

-Property-related costs and administrative expenses will be further optimised.
+Property-related costs and administrative expenses will be further optimised, but without putting S IMMO’s high quality standards at risk.
 The existing lean management structures will be continuously refined to further enhance cost effectiveness.
 In its financing, the Group’s medium-term objective is to reduce its loan to value ratio to under 50%.